 A regular passenger vehicle is no match for a truck weighing up to 80,000 pounds.
 People involved in a crash with a commercial motor vehicle can face life-altering injuries and overwhelming medical bills.
 They may not be able to return to work, and the financial impact can haunt them for the rest of their lives.
-The Durham truck accident lawyers at Kreger Brodish LLP fight for justice for crash victims.
+The Durham truck accident lawyer at Kreger Brodish LLP fights for justice for crash victims.

 With over a decade of experience handling personal injury and wrongful death cases, we have the skills and the resources to take on deep-pocketed trucking companies and insurance companies.
 So if you or a loved one were hurt in a collision with an 18-wheeler in Durham, North Carolina, turn to our law firm today for a free initial case review.
 We’ll discuss your situation and advise you of your legal options with no obligation.
 Call now, and get the help you deserve.

 Why Truck Accidents Are More Complicated

 Truck accident claims can be much more complicated than typical car accident cases.
 Some of the reasons include the following:

 - More severe injuries – The size of commercial trucks means that a collision with an 18-wheeler can impart significant forces.
 These forces often lead to victims suffering catastrophic injuries.
 Treatment and long-term care needs are more expensive, so the victim needs to recover more excellent compensation to cover all their expenses and losses.